 I have one and I bought one that looks good to have out and not just hide like this wooden box on Amazon.

 There are also really cute shadow boxes that you can buy to showcase your favorite momentos.
-I have one that I continuously add things too from me and my boyfriends adventures.
-Best part is if you break up, just empty it and start over!
+I have one that I continuously add things too from me and my boyfriend’s adventures.
+The best part is if you break up, just empty it and start over!
 Or if you are like me, you can always burn them for a good emotional release.
 But until then, I recommend a little wall art for you both to admire like this one.

 If you haven’t read The Life-Changing Methods of Tidying Up, drop all your boxes and start reading.

 The book says, “We don’t hang on to things, we hang on to emotions attached to those things.”
 Think of that old teddy bear your first boyfriend gave you and the twinge of that TSwift level heartbreak you still feel.